web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 ## Configuration

-With Flex, you have a minimal configuration file installed through a Flex Receipe.
+With Flex, you have a minimal configuration file installed through a Flex Recipe.
 You must set the repositories you have just created.
 You also have to modify the environment variables `RELAYING_PARTY_ID` and `RELAYING_PARTY_NAME`.

 You may also need to adjust other parameters.

-If you don’t use Flex, hereafter an examle of configuration file:
+If you don’t use Flex, hereafter an example of configuration file:

 {% code title="config/packages/webauthn.yaml" %}
 ```yaml